About the Oregon IPM Center

 Decision Support

-• Modeling tools such as the Online Phenology and Degree-Day tool at USPest.org was developed to aid growers and pesticide applicators to accurately time pesticide applications to more effectively target vulnerable life stages of pests and diseases.
+• Modeling tools such as the Online Phenology and Degree-Day tools at USPest.org was developed to aid growers and pesticide applicators to accurately time pesticide applications to more effectively target vulnerable life stages of pests and diseases.

 • An online, searchable database, developed from the IPM Strategic Plans, aides researchers and policymakers in identifying areas of focus to support the urgent needs of growers in the Pacific Northwest.